Fraunhofer-AISEC/cmc/doc/architecture.md

 The following figure shows the Public Key Infrastructure (PKI) and Certificate Authority (CA) roles in the CMC ecosystem.
 In practice, a single component may fulfill multiple roles.

-The `cmcd` itself uses Attestation Key (AK) key-pair and corresponding certificates to sign the hardware attestation reports (e.g. TPM or Intel TDX Quote).
+The `cmcd` itself uses Attestation Key (AK) key-pairs and corresponding certificates to sign the hardware attestation reports (e.g. TPM or Intel TDX Quote).
 Depending on the used technology, the private key usually resides in hardware and the certificate chain is provided by the manufacturer, e.g., the Intel TDX PCK key and certificate chain or the AMD SEV-SNP VCEK key and certificate chain.